ThibDujardin/minikube-docker/share/slides.md

 Note:

-* the completion is not required anymore / it has been fixed
 * `-drive=hyperkit` best drive to use with macos can be change to `VirtualBox` etc. You can even use your local docker (Linux only)
 * `--container-runtime=docker` the runtime we use on the minikube's vm.
 Can be `containerd` or `cri-o`
 * `--cpus 6` at least 6 cpu for a K8S cluster